ibm-cloud-docs/key-protect/create-transport-keys.md

 Transport keys are used to encrypt and securely import root key material into {{site.data.keyword.keymanagementserviceshort}} based on the policies that you specify.
 To learn more about importing your keys securely to the cloud, see [Bringing your encryption keys to the cloud](/docs/services/key-protect/concepts?topic=key-protect-importing-keys).

 Transport keys are currently a beta feature.
-Beta features can change at any time, and future updates might introduce changes are are incompatible with the latest version.
+Beta features can change at any time, and future updates might introduce changes are incompatible with the latest version.
 {: important}

 ## Creating a transport key with the API